YobertyAlej/webgl-animation-site/README.md

 (createCamera, createControls, createLights, createMeshes and createRenderer).

-We also start the _animation loop_, using the _setAnimationLoop_ method, where we will call the render function aswell as the update function, to update any updated values before render the animation
+We also start the _animation loop_, using the _setAnimationLoop_ method, where we will call the render function aswell as the update function, to update any values before render the animation

+### Camera

 ```js
 const createCamera = function() {